Your College Account

 - Sundry charges: other costs that you might incur include additional room heating charges, printing charges and use of guest rooms.

 Please contact either your Tutor or the Tutorial Office if you have specific financial questions or worries.
 The College has several funds which can be accessed by Undergraduate students, including the following:

 - Hardship Funding: if you find yourself in financial hardship, please consult your Tutor for advice without delay.
 Remember that the sooner the problem is tackled, the easier it will be to sort things out.
 If you have a Financial Notification which states that you are entitled to a UK Government Maintenance Grant, then you could be eligible for a Cambridge Bursary.
 These bursaries are awarded automatically so there is no application procedure.
 You will receive a letter outlining any bursary awarded early in the Michaelmas Term.
-There are also many other bursaries and grants, such as the Access to Learning Fund and the Bell, Abbott and Barnes Fund.
+There are also other bursaries and grants, such as the Bell, Abbott and Barnes Fund.
 However, your should always first consult your Tutor, who will be able to advise you if any are applicable to your circumstances and help you to make the application.

 - Study Grants: some funding towards extra, unexpected expenses incurred as a result of your studies is available.
 This might cover costs associated with dissertation research, travel and entry fees to museums and libraries, costs of materials for lab projects and so on.
 Please consult your Tutor in the first instance.
 Applications are considered throughout the year.